Cyanide is one of the most famous poisons — from spy novels to murder mysteries, it’s developed a reputation for causing an almost immediate death.

 If you’re experiencing symptoms of chronic cyanide poisoning, see your doctor right away.
 After discussing your symptoms, your doctor will perform a physical exam.

-They’ll also conduct blood tests to assess your:
+They’ll also conduct

 - Methemoglobin level.
 Methemoglobin is measured when there is concern for smoke inhalation injury.